 - Soak beans for approximately 8 hours.
 Cook in a pressure cooker, slow cooker or pot on the stove.
 Drain and reserve the liquid.

 - If using fresh tomatoes, in a perfect world, blanch and peel them.
 Bring a pot of water to a boil.
 On the bottom of each tomato, score an X. Boil the tomatoes for one minute, drain and immediately immerse them in a bowl of ice water.
-Peel and dice.
+Peel and chop roughly.

 - Heat oil in a pot over medium heat.
 Add onion and bell pepper.
 Cook until softened, about 10 minutes.

 - Add garlic and cook for a minute, stirring.